graphbrain/graphbrain/docs/source/cli.rst

 Generate training datasets from sentence parse transformations file created with ``interactive_edge_builder``.
 This command breaks down each transformation into atomic cases, with respective feature values and expected output::

-   gbrain --infile <sentence transformations file> --outfile <training cases file> generate_hypergen_cases
+   graphbrain --infile <sentence transformations file> --outfile <training cases file> generate_hypergen_cases

 The output of this command can then be used to train a machine learning model using the command ``learn_hypergen``.